AtlassianPS/JiraPS/README.md

 ## Project update: August 2016
 Thanks to the generous folks at Atlassian, PSJira has been granted an Open Source license for a small test instance of JIRA.
 This means that finally, development on the project can continue!

-Bear with me for a little bit as I get back up to speed on everything.
-I'll also be adjusting the release pipeline a bit - the current model of only commiting to **master** occasionally isn't working well, and I'd prefer to have the project update any time all tests pass.
-The commit history may be a mess for a little bit as I work with GitHub and AppVeyor, but I'm hoping it will be better on the other side of things.

 ---

 ## Requirements